-The Patents-in-Suit were previously owned by NetSpeak Corporation ("NetSpeak").
-NetSpeak used the technology claimed in the Patents-in-Suit in one of its products, WebPhone.

-12. WebPhone earned numerous awards from publications in the fields of computer and communications technology.
+- 9. The Patents-in-Suit were previously owned by NetSpeak Corporation ("NetSpeak").
+NetSpeak used the technology claimed in the Patents-in-Suit in one of its products, WebPhone. - 10.
+WebPhone earned numerous awards from publications in the fields of computer and communications technology.
 In 1996, WebPhone was selected by PC Magazine as the "Editor's Choice" of Internet telephone software.
 Computer Telephony Magazine also designated WebPhone an "Editor's Choice" product in 1996.
-In 1998, Internet Telephony magazine named WebPhone one of its "Product[s] of the Year."

-13. WebPhone was also the subject of contemporaneous published articles that praised the product.
+In 1998, Internet Telephony magazine named WebPhone one of its "Product[s] of the Year." - 11.
+WebPhone was also the subject of contemporaneous published articles that praised the product.
 The authors of these articles described WebPhone and its underlying technology as being new and original, and commented on the potentially far-reaching implications of WebPhone for communications and computer technology.
-For example, in August of 1996, Computer Telephony Magazine published an article in which it concluded that

-NetSpeak's new Business WebPhone System had the potential to be "absolutely revolutionary."
+For example, in August of 1996, Computer Telephony Magazine published an article in which it concluded that NetSpeak's new Business WebPhone System had the potential to be "absolutely revolutionary."
 The Computer Telephony Magazine article observes that the method devised by the inventors for establishing point-to-point connections between WebPhone client processes was a "new method" that distinguished WebPhone from other competing products available at the time.
-A separate review by Consummate Winsock Apps in 1996 observed that "WebPhone may well be on its way towards becoming the killer app that puts to shame similar offerings" from NetSpeak's competitors.
+A separate review by Consummate Winsock Apps in 1996 observed that "WebPhone may well be on its way towards becoming the killer app that puts to shame similar offerings" from NetSpeak's competitors. - 12.
+The Patents-in-Suit concern a system and method for enabling point-to-point communications between running computer applications connected to the same computer network, including applications that allow "realtime video teleconferencing" or other "point-to-

-14. The Patents-in-Suit concern a system and method for enabling point-to-point communications between running computer applications connected to the same computer network, including applications that allow "realtime video teleconferencing" or other "point-to-point communications in realtime of voice and video."
-E.g., Ex.
-A at 1:10-13, 1:50-56, 7:-32-41, 8:21-22).
-Because real-time point-to-point communications can only be established between applications that are on-line at the time the desired communication is sought (e.g., Ex.
-A at 6:14-16), the Patents-in-Suit disclose a point-to-point Internet communications protocol that enables: (1) a first computer program to query a connection server to determine if a second computer program is currently connected to the network, and (2) if the second computer program is connected, to obtain its existing network address so that the desired point-to-point communication can be established at the time it is sought.
-E.g., Ex.
-A at 1:63-2:10, 3:40-54, 5:15-6:16, 10:4-37, claims 1, 2, 4, 32, 33, 38.

-15. The parent application, the '704 Patent application, was filed on September 25, 1995, when the Internet was in its infancy.
+- 13. The parent application, the '704 Patent application, was filed on September 25, 1995, when the Internet was in its infancy.
 Ex.
-A at cover page, section [22].

-16. The specification of the Patents-in-Suit explain that the increased popularity of on-line services such as America Online spurred the development of computer programs that provide on-line services such as real-time video conferencing.
+B at cover page, section [22]. - 14.
+The specification of the Patents-in-Suit explain that the increased popularity of on-line services such as America Online spurred the development of computer programs that provide on-line services such as real-time video conferencing.
 E.g., Ex.
-A at 1:9-20, 1:48-56, 7:32-41, 8:21-22.
+B at 1:9-20, 1:48-56, 7:32-41, 8:21-22.
 Previous technology enabled point-to-point communications between computers with permanent IP addresses.
 Ex.
-A at 1:48-52.

-17. When repeatedly logging on and off of the Internet, programs may receive a new, temporary (or "dynamically allocated") IP address each time they reconnect to the network.
+B at 1:48-52. - 15.
+When repeatedly logging on and off of the Internet, programs may receive a new, temporary (or "dynamically allocated") IP address each time they reconnect to the network.
 E.g., Ex.
-A at 1:35-47, 5:14-29, 6:6-16.
+B at 1:35-47, 5:14-29, 6:6-16.
 Unlike permanent IP addresses that do not change, these "dynamic" IP addresses made it difficult to establish communications between computer programs that (a) are not permanently connected to the network and (b) may have a new, as-yet-unknown IP address when they reconnect to the network.
 E.g., Ex.
-A at 1:48-56.
-The '704 patent solved these two problems.
+B at 1:48-56.
+The '704 Patent solved these two problems.
 E.g., Ex.
-A at 1:63-2:10, 5:15-6:16, 7:32-36, 10:4-37, claims 1, 2, 4, 32, 33, 38.

-18. The Patents-in-Suit solved the computer-related technology problem of point-topoint communications between computer programs that are not permanently connected to a network and may have a new IP address each time they reconnect to a network by providing a point-to-point Internet communications protocol for, among other things:
+B at 1:63-2:10, 5:15-6:16, 7:32-36, 10:4-37, claims 1, 2, 4, 32, 33, 38. - 16.
+The Patents-in-Suit solved the computer-related technology problem of point-to-point communications between computer programs that are not permanently connected to a network and may have a new IP address each time they reconnect to a network by providing a point-to-point Internet communications protocol for, among other things: